Defining Anxiety

 According to the National Institute Of Mental Health (which is part of the National Institutes of Health, many people with anxiety disorders find relief for their troublesome feelings and worries with medication.
 Clinical neuroscience has come a long way in recent decades and has produced many medication options (such as selective serotonin reuptake inhibitors, monoamine oxidase inhibitors, and beta blockers) to help manage the recurring intrusive thoughts and the physical symptoms of anxiety.
 However, you should have a long talk about your medical history with your healthcare provider beforehand, as some medications may not work for you or may even worsen anxiety symptoms.

-Therapy as treatment for anxiety disorders
+Therapy for anxiety disorders

 Anxiety disorders are most frequently treated with therapy.
 The most common form of therapy for anxiety is known as CBT or cognitive behavioral therapy.
 CBT is a team effort between therapist and patient that focuses on the recurring intrusive thoughts that are often involved in anxiety.
 These are specific to the client.
 The therapist and client work through the negativity together and tend to see positive results in less than a year.
 If the therapist doesn’t use CBT, they may opt for acceptance and commitment therapy for anxiety.

-Getting support for symptoms with online therapy
+Treating anxiety with online therapy

 Although anxiety can be a common feeling in reaction to challenging or stressful circumstances, if it begins to negatively impact your daily functioning and well-being, it could be helpful to confide in a professional, such as a therapist.
 As an outside observer with knowledge and experience in mental health, a therapist can help determine whether you’re experiencing everyday worries or may be struggling with an anxiety disorder.